fbpx

 Read More

-Summer Barn Sale (Garage Sale) & Plant Swap Thursday June 5, Friday June 6, Saturday June 7, 2025 7:00 am – 6:00 pm Barn Sale: Donated items graciously accepted.
-Please drop off your donations at the barn Tuesday through Saturday 8:30 am – 5:30 pm through May 31st.
-Huge, Multi-Family Garage Sale of donated articles including appliances, antiques, farming items, furniture, wall décor, housewares, DVDs, farm and garden items, children’s games and toys, home decorator items, bedding, office supplies, books, and collectibles, as well as clothing for the entire family.
-Photographs of sale items can be found on our Facebook page the week of the sale at: https://www.facebook.com/ShepherdsCross Indoors and air conditioned.
+Winter Barn Sale (Garage Sale) February 5, 6, & 7, 2026 – Thursday, Friday, & Saturday 7:00 am – 5:30 pm Rain or shine Donated items graciously accepted.
+Please drop off your donations at the barn Tuesday through Saturday 8:30 am – 5:30 pm by end of day January 31st, 2026.
+Huge, Multi-Family Garage Sale of donated articles including appliances, large selection of vintage & antiques, farm house, farming items, furniture, wall décor, housewares, DVDs, pallets, farm and garden items, children’s games and toys, home décor items, bedding, office supplies, books, and collectibles, as well as clothing for the entire family.
+Photographs of sale items can be found on our Facebook page the week before the event at: https://www.facebook.com/ShepherdsCross Indoors and heated.
+Free cider, hot beverages, and pumpkin bread will be available.
 Sale benefits Farming Missions, Starter Flocks, and Wool Mills in remote locations around the world.
-Locally, the sale benefits Baby Blessing Bags.
-100% of funds from the barn sale will go directly towards the projects.
+Locally, the sale benefits local outreach and Baby Blessing Bags.
+100% of funds from the barn sale will go directly towards these projects.
 Monetary Donations towards these missions are greatly appreciated.
 A tax-deductible receipt is provided upon request.
-Plant Swap: Bring a plant to leave and take a plant home.
-Plant selections may include bulbs, tubers, bushes, trees, grasses, seeds, herbs and much more!
-This is a great way to expand your garden.
-Please be prepared to identify the plant you leave with its name, color, and planting characteristics.
-Great fun!
-In addition, the following activities are always available at the farm (on a donation basis): Touring the educational & interactive Farm Museum & Silo Touring the Bible Garden – self-guided – Podcasts available: https://shepherdscross.com/bible-garden.html Spinning and Wool Mill demonstration See and Pet the Farm Animals
+In addition, the following activities are always available at the farm (on a donation basis): Touring the educational & interactive Farm Museum & Silo Touring the Bible Garden – guided or self-guided Spinning and Wool Mill demonstration Shepherd’s Cross is an accredited Agritourism facility, a Made in Oklahoma Company, and is Animal Welfare Approved.
+Website: https://shepherdscross.com/index.html Etsy: https://www.etsy.com/shop/ShepherdsCross Facebook: https://www.facebook.com/ShepherdsCross Instagram: https://www.instagram.com/shepherds_cross/ Heart of the Shepherd is a public Christian non-profit organization; 501C3.
+The mission

 Read More